 Told in the narrative voice of eleven year old Fionn, Doyle beautifully captures the innocence and underestimated perceptiveness of childhood.
 Moments of nervousness, loneliness, frustration and sibling rivalry are deftly explored which make Fionn a really relatable protagonist for young readers.
 Despite the young voice, Doyle portrays complex and sensitive themes and emotions like overcoming your fears, grief and loss with great depth and realism.
 But underneath all of this is a story of the importance of family and the great bonds formed with your loved ones.
 The relationships between Fionn and his Grandfather and Fionn and his father broke my heart and put it back together again.
 Malachie Boyle will go down as one of the best grandfather characters I have ever read.

 Published by Bloomsbury.
-You can buy The Storm Keeper's Island from your local bookshop.
+Support indie and buy The Storm Keeper's Island from your local bookshop.
 Search for your local bookshop here.